Bonus Chapters

 He would have preferred to be anywhere else.

-Three years into his dukedom, and he still found these events exhausting.
+Three years since he oficially became the Duke, and he still found these events exhausting.
 The endless parade of eligible daughters presented by ambitious mothers.
 The younger sons angling for investment opportunities.
 The widows seeking security.
 Everyone wanted something from the Duke of Ashford, and no one particularly cared about the man beneath the title.

 But his mother had been insistent.
 You are thirty years old, Gregory.
 The line requires an heir.
 Stop hiding in estate ledgers and find a wife.